 All domestic transportation, including airport transfers.

-Room (Students will stay with Brazilian families).
+Room (Students will stay with Brazilian students or families).

 6 credits: Participants will receive full UofL credit.